Our bucket approach to earning income in retirement

 One of my favourite books about generating retirement income is one by Daryl Diamond, The Retirement Income Blueprint.
 This is one of the best I’ve read.

 It is my hope to start exploring this subject more on my site – including for my own benefit – to figure out what earning income in retirement can and needs to look like for us.

-Here’s the approach we’re considering below.
-The approach includes three key buckets in our personal portfolio to address certain income needs and manage some market risk as well:
+Here’s the modified bucket approach we’re considering below: how to organize our personal portfolio to address certain income needs and manage some market risks in three (3) buckets:

 - cash savings